LEADING OFF: NL teams continue series, AL arms get a rest

 KRYPTONITE

-Justin Turner and the major league-best Dodgers try to solve nemesis Robbie Ray (15-5, 2.89 ERA, 218 Ks) in Game 2 of the NL Division Series at 9:08 p.m.
-EDT.
+Justin Turner and the major league-best Dodgers try to solve nemesis Robbie Ray (15-5, 2.89 ERA, 218 Ks) and take a 2-0 lead over the Diamondbacks in their NL Division Series.
 Ray dominated the Dodgers during the regular season, going 3-0 in five starts with a 2.27 ERA and a whopping 53 strikeouts in 31 2/3 innings.
 He even went 5 for 12 (.417) at the plate with two RBIs.
 But the left-hander threw 34 pitches over 2 1/3 innings in relief Wednesday during Arizona's wild-card win over Colorado, so it will be interesting to see how fresh he looks.
 Los Angeles counters with lefty Rich Hill (12-8, 3.32), who had a 2.77 ERA at home this year.
 He was 0-3 with a 5.03 ERA in four starts against the Diamondbacks overall.

 ARMS RACE

-After a well-pitched opener, it's a matchup of veteran left-handers in Game 2 of the NL Division Series between the Cubs and Nationals at 5:38 p.m.
+Kyle Hendricks and the Cubs beat Nationals ace Stephen Strasburg 3-0 in a well-pitched opener Friday night.
+On deck, it's a matchup of veteran left-handers in Game 2 of their NL Division Series at 5:38 p.m.
 EDT.
-Jon Lester (13-8) starts for the defending World Series champions against Gio Gonzalez (15-9) and Washington after two-time Cy Young Award winner Max Scherzer was pushed back to Game 3 because he tweaked his right hamstring in his last regular-season outing.
+Jon Lester (13-8) starts for the defending World Series champions against Gio Gonzalez (15-9) and Washington after two-time Cy Young Award winner Max Scherzer was pushed back to Game 3 because of a tender hamstring.
 Gonzalez said he had been preparing to pitch Monday at Wrigley Field until he was told Wednesday to get ready for Game 2.
 Lester won his final two starts, allowing one run over 11 innings, after compiling an 8.22 ERA in his previous five games.
+He is 9-7 with a 2.63 ERA in his postseason career.

 TAKE A BREAK